 Step Description 1 Start Enterprise Architect.
-Result: The 'Open Project' dialog displays.
-(If the dialog does not appear, press Ctrl+O to invoke it.)
-2 Click the drop-down arrow at the right of the Local File button, and click on the 'New Project' option.
-Browse New Project Result: The standard Windows file browser dialog displays.
-File-based Enterprise Architect projects are named with a .eap extension.
-You can also create projects on Firebird by clicking on the drop-down arrow in the 'Save as type' field and selecting the '.feap' option.
+2 When the 'Start' page displays, click on the 'New File' option.
+Result: The standard Windows file browser dialog displays.
+File-based Enterprise Architect projects are named with: • A .eap extension (JET 3) • A .eapx extension (JET 4) You can also create projects on Firebird by clicking on the drop-down arrow in the 'Files of type' field and selecting the '.feap' option.
 3 Locate a suitable folder for your project and, in the 'File name' field, type in a distinctive name.
 Click on the Save button to continue.
 Result: Enterprise Architect creates a new project file and places it in the specified location.
 The project is then opened automatically.
-The Project Browser window displays with the 'Model' icon at the top, and the Model Wizard screen also displays.
-4 In the left hand column click on '1.
-Core Modeling', and in the right hand column, in the 'UML 2' section, click on the 'Use Case' checkbox.
-UML 2 Use Case Click on the OK button.
+The 'Project' tab of the Browser window displays with the 'Model' icon at the top.
+4 Click on the Click on the Browser window toolbar; the Model Wizard window displays, showing the 'Model Patterns' tab.
+In the left hand column header, click on the drop-down arrow and select 'UML > Behavioral' and scroll down to 'Use Case Diagrams'.
+Select 'Basic Use Case Model'.
+Click on the Create Patterns button.
 Result: The Model Wizard automatically creates a new Use Case model for you, with an initial diagram, some notes and default elements to help get you started.
+5 Close the Model Wizard window.
 At this stage all your changes have been saved to file and do not require further action.